tcsullens/tcsullens.github.io/resume.md

 - Identified and reduced Kubernetes cluster costs by 50% through right-sizing deployment resources and optimizing EKS node types and scheduling.
 - Developed automated tooling and CI/CD workflows for provisioning ephemeral development environments and production deployments, enabling rapid product iteration.
 - Managed Cloudflare infrastructure and improved site resiliency to malicious attacks and bot traffic.
-- Owned data platform, configuring CI/CD workflows for data infrastructure, managing Redshift clusters, building tooling and establishing standards for Airflow pipelines and DBT, and integrating MonteCarlo to improve observability across the data platform.
+- Owned data platform, configuring CI/CD workflows for data infrastructure, building tooling and establishing standards for Airflow pipelines and DBT, and integrating MonteCarlo to improve observability across the data platform.
-- Reduced Data Lake storage costs by 50% by implementing S3 lifecycle management policies.
+- Managed and administrated multiple Redshift clusters and AWS Date Lake infrastructure, leading initiatives to reduce costs and improve performance.

 #### Senior DevOps Engineer, *CoStar* (Mar 2021 – Jan 2022)